-By integrating angular accelerations numerically, we plotted there dimensional figure for this case, available in Fig.[22].
-We see that again nutation and precession periods are nearly equal, however differently from previous case nutation period is a bit more smaller than precession period.
+By integrating angular accelerations numerically, we plotted three dimensional figure for this case, available in Fig.[22].
+We see that again nutation and precession periods are nearly equal, however differently from previous case nutation period is a bit more smaller than precession period and interval for θ does not cover small values.
 Then the three dimensional figure becomes different than the previous case.
 Other results obtained from numerical integration of angular accelerations are available in appendix, Fig.[47].